We pride ourselves on our ability to develop new test methodologies and carry out non-routine tests

 WSP Opus Research offers materials testing and analysis services for a wide range of engineering construction materials.

-We are accredited by International Accreditation New Zealand to ISO 17025.
-Whether laboratory-based or on-site, this testing provides the information required to provide specialist advisory and consultancy services.
+We are accredited by International Accreditation New Zealand to ISO 17025 for many of those tests.
+Whether laboratory-based or on-site, this testing provides the information required to carry out specialist advisory and consultancy services.

 Our materials testing includes:

 Our comprehensive soil testing laboratory offers a wide range of tests, primarily so that geotechnical and pavement engineers can define the engineering properties required to design foundations for a variety of structures.